patrasxd/LeaveManagement/README.md

       - 📁 GetLeaveTypeDetails

   - 📁 MappingProfiles
-    - ❔ Konfiguracje AutoMappera do mapowania między encjami domenowymi a obiektami DTO, wykorzystywane w komendach i zapytaniach aplikacji.
+    - ❔ AutoMapper configurations for mapping between domain entities and DTO objects, used in application commands and queries.
       - 🗒️ `LeaveTypeProfile.cs`

   - 📁 Models
-    - ❔ Zawiera klasy pomocnicze reprezentujące dane konfiguracyjne lub struktury komunikatów.
+    - ❔ Contains helper classes representing configuration data or message structures.
     -  📁 Email
       -  🗒️ `EmailMessage.cs`
       -  🗒️ `EmailSettings.cs`

   -  🗒️ `ApplicationServiceRegistration.cs`
-    -  ❔ Rejestruje w DI komponenty aplikacyjne, np.
-AutoMapper, MediatR, validatory i inne zależności z warstwy Application.
+    -  ❔ Registers application components in DI, e.g., AutoMapper, MediatR, validators, and other dependencies from the Application layer.

 ---
 ## 🌍 Infrastructure

-- 🏢 Projekt: HRLeaveManagement.Infrastructure
+- 🏢 Project: HRLeaveManagement.Infrastructure
-  - ❔ Implementuje techniczne szczegóły i zależności zewnętrzne, np. wysyłkę e-maili, logowanie, integracje z API itp.
+  - ❔ Implements technical details and external dependencies, e.g., sending emails, logging, API integrations, etc.

   - 📁 EmailService
-    - ❔ Zawiera implementację usługi do wysyłania e-maili.
+    - ❔ Contains the implementation of the email sending service.
       - 🗒️ `EmailSender.cs`

   - 📁 Logging
-    - ❔ Zawiera adapter do logowania.
+    - ❔ Contains the logging adapter.
       - 🗒️ `LoggerAdapter.cs`

   -  🗒️ `InfrastructureServiceRegistration.cs`
-    -  ❔ Plik rejestrujący usługi infrastruktury w kontenerze DI.
+    -  ❔ File registering infrastructure services in the DI container.

-- 🏢 Projekt: HRLeaveManagement.Persistence
+- 🏢 Project: HRLeaveManagement.Persistence
-  - ❔ Odpowiada za implementację dostępu do danych (np. za pomocą Entity Framework) i zawiera klasy repozytoriów, konfigurację bazy danych oraz wszelkie powiązane ustawienia.
+  - ❔ Responsible for implementing data access (e.g., using Entity Framework) and contains repository classes, database configuration, and any related settings.

   - 📁 Configurations
-    - ❔ Zawiera konfiguracje encji, które są stosowane w modelu danych.
+    - ❔ Contains entity configurations used in the data model.
       - 🗒️ `LeaveTypeConfiguration.cs`

   - 📁 DatabaseContext
-    - ❔ Zawiera kontekst bazy danych (DbContext), który łączy aplikację z bazą danych.
+    - ❔ Contains the database context (DbContext) that connects the application to the database.
       - 🗒️ `HRDatabaseContext.cs`

   - 📁 Repositories
-    - ❔ Zawiera implementacje repozytoriów, które służą jako warstwa dostępu do danych w aplikacji.
+    - ❔ Contains implementations of repositories that serve as the data access layer in the application.
       - 🗒️ `GenericRepository.cs`
       - 🗒️ `LeaveAlocationRepository.cs`
       - 🗒️ `LeaveTypeRepository.cs`

   - 🗒️ `PersistenceServiceRegistration.cs`
-    - ❔ Rejestruje wszystkie usługi związane z dostępem do danych w kontenerze DI.
+    - ❔ Registers all data access-related services in the DI container.